14 Days of Trekking in the Shadow of Mt. Everest

 For this trip, there will be a Trek Leader and Sherpa Porters for carrying luggage (2 trekkers = 1 porter).
 This arrangement ensures that if anyone in the group is sick, the trip can still go ahead as planned.
 However, Swiss Nepal Family Trekking can run this trek for the group of any size.
 Generally, the maximum number of trekkers that the company has found optimum is 12.

 All accommodations for the North of Namche Bazaar and Renjo-La Pass Lodge Trek are on twin-sharing basis with inclusive costs and are chosen based on standard hygiene and standard of food, services, locations, etc. There will be two styles of accommodations during this trek.
-We will spend three nights at a Three-Star Hotel in Kathmandu.
+We will spend three nights at a Deluxe Hotel in Kathmandu.
 During the trek, we will spend Ten nights at standard tea houses or lodges with unheated rooms with wooden beds and foam mattresses.
 We can provide you with attached bath in some major towns; however, tea houses and lodges in some places have only shared washing and toilet facilities.
-We share a room with someone else of the same sex of our group if you are a solo traveler.
+We share a room if you are a solo traveler.
 If you prefer a single room, you may indicate your preferences and obtain a single room for an additional fee.
 Please understand that single rooms are not always possible at tea houses and mountain lodges.
 We will do our best to try and make the appropriate arrangements.

 During this trek, you can enjoy the typical Nepali food along with different ethnic cuisines as well as all types of international cuisine (Tibetan, Continental, Italian, Indian, etc.) with items from pizza to chips to apple pie.
 You can even enjoy hot chocolates, a variety of breads, drinks and snacks.
 Breakfast of a day will be served from the tea house or lodge where we spend the night.
 Lunch will be served on the way to our destination with dinner served where we are spending the night.
 During your stay in Kathmandu, a farewell dinner along with breakfasts will be served.